-We can pay for most of the things you'll need for your project or activity, whether it is people's time, the costs of delivering work online or buying/hiring equipment.
+We can pay for most of the things you'll need for your project or activity, whether it is people's time, costs of delivering work online or buying/hiring equipment.

-It's highly unlikely that we'll fund projects with budgets that are dominated by capital costs.
+It's highly unlikely that we will fund projects with budgets that are dominated by capital costs.
+We would not expect to fund the costs of purchasing a vehicle, but we would pay for mileage costs on vehicles used by your staff and volunteers.

 Your project might include the following costs:

-- Staff time, including time-managing volunteers that may be involved in your project. - Appropriately qualified sessional staff or freelancers that you may need to run your project and activity. - Appropriate clinical supervision for workers who are supporting vulnerable individuals. - Purchasing items that provide practical support, or that can enable activities to take place. - Purchasing items that you may need to provide support, such as additional telephones or laptops. - Reasonable costs for storing and transporting items, including wear and tear on private vehicles. - Reasonable overheads that reflect the cost to your organisation of delivering its services.
+- Staff time, including time-managing volunteers that may be involved in your project. - Sessional staff or freelancers that you may need to run your project and activity. - Appropriate clinical supervision for workers who are supporting vulnerable individuals. - Purchasing items that provide practical support, or that can enable activities to take place. - Purchasing items that you may need to provide support, such as additional telephones or laptops. - Reasonable costs for storing and transporting items, including wear and tear on private vehicles. - Reasonable overheads that reflect the cost to your organisation of delivering its services.